 “I AM A DREAMER AND I ACCEPT IT”

 Karine Guillermin‘s paintings are both dark and very luminous, full of sweetness, magic, and poetry.
 This Asia lover, of French origin, creates a colored painting, a bit oneiric, a pause where the Man is lost between dream and reality in nature sometimes primary and sometimes complex.
-For the new exhibition “Upopo O Hana Spirit” starting this June 8 at the Vin Gallery in Saigon, chit-chat with a painter of the “magical realism”, fascinated by nature and all the creatures that inhabit in it …
+Chit-chat with a painter fascinated by nature, and dreams.

 Bliss Saigon: Karine, There are major themes in your painting such as nature, indirectly man, and some fairy tale.
 Could you tell us more?